 Or let’s say I’m going to the library, I would have many other considerations: Should I run this errand too?
 Will it be on the way?
 Maybe I could go to another library so that I can run this errand.
 Oh, what books do I want to borrow?
 Let me check the library catalog first.

 INFJs can be quite a perfectionist.
-So it’s better to leave this perfectionism for more important things.
+It is better to leave this perfectionism for more important things.
+Otherwise, it may cause problems in your life.
+For example, in my case, I hurt my back from overthinking!

 If you listen and observe your thoughts, you might find that most of your thoughts are the same.